dannyaudian/Car-Workshop/docs/work_order_documentation.md

    - Checks all required fields before submission
    - Ensures complete information for parts, job types, service packages, and expenses

+### Service Package Integration

+The `WorkOrderServicePackage` document includes validation logic that:
+- Fetches missing values from the linked Service Package
+- Ensures description, price, and currency are always correctly populated
+- Maintains data consistency when values change in the source package

 ### Financial Calculations

 Calculates the total amount by adding: